feyeandal/feye.website/data/blog/testing-insta360-for-mapillary.md

 ## The Path Forward

 My journey with Insta360 for Mapillary mapping has been a rollercoaster of challenges and discoveries.
 While the road ahead seems daunting, I'm determined to continue my testing and exploration.
 By documenting my experiences, I hope to contribute to future improvements and inspire others to join this important mission to enhance Mapillary coverage in the Philippines.

+Furthermore, I'll be exploring the option of Python scripting the synchronization of MP4 and GPX files before uploading them to Mapillary.
+This approach will provide a workaround while I await Mapillary's full support for Insta360, ensuring our contributions continue to bridge the data gap effectively.